 How To Use Filters in Modula

 Depending on the number of images in your photo galleries, it might make sense to allow your website visitors to easily sort through them.
 When using Modula, this can easily be done using the built-in filter functionality.
+At the end of the article you see what settings are available and demos for each one.

 To create filters simply use the edit area above and click add new filters as required until you’ve added all of the filters that you wish to use for this gallery.